Are You Ready to Get Freelance Clients? A Simple Checklist to Start Confidently

 Do I need an LLC to start freelancing?

 Not for most beginners.
 Unless you have dependents, property, or unique legal needs, a sole proprietorship is typically fine to start.
+But I’m not a lawyer and this is not legal advice!!

 How do I know my niche is “good enough”?